pouransamani/Loan-Prediction/README.md

 - Explore relationships between features using scatter plots, correlation matrices(Heatmap), etc.
 - Identify any patterns or trends in the data.

+## Feature Engineering:
+- Normalize target.
+- Using P-Values, chi-square test for identifying statistically significant features.
+- Encode categorical variables.

+## Model Development:
+- Use the cleaned and preprocessed dataset to build a classification model using DT, LR, KNN, SVM, RF algorithms.
+- Split the dataset into training and testing sets.
+- Train the model with package of algorithms and evaluate its performance using accuracy measure.
+- Explore how model performance changes with different features or transformations using Cross Validation.
+- Tuning the model by GridSearchCV
+- Summarize findings and assess the models accuracies in classification personal loan receiving.